AI trainer/educator: the complete hiring guide

 Standard AI training ignores all of this.
 It starts with “here’s how transformers work” when it should start with “remember that annoying task you do every Tuesday?
 Let me show you how to automate it in the next 10 minutes.”

 Your ai trainer job description should explicitly call out adult learning expertise.
+63% of employers cite the skills gap as the key barrier to business transformation - not technology access.
 Curriculum development experience.
 Facilitation skills.
 Understanding of how to create psychological safety.
 Knowledge of spaced repetition and skill retention.

 These matter more than whether they can explain backpropagation.